nekowabo/nanolook/README.md

 _Random photo from my demos opened in nanolook._

 Made it just for fun in windows notepad and compiled using built-in windows csc.
-This is the small as possible coded photo viewer written in C#(not exactly).
+This is a photo viewer with as little code as possible in C#(not sure).
 Written in C#, the source code weighs 349 bytes.
 Compressed as hell.

 ### You can download compiled program from releases.